Umuzi-org/ACN-syllabus/content/topics/clean-code/sql/_index.md

 title: Clean Code for SQL
 ---

 **SQL (Structured Query Language)** is mostly used to manipulate data from a relational database.
-A database is a container to help organize data and efficiently store and retrieve data. **Relational databases** describe the data and the relationships between data entities.
+A database helps organize data and efficiently store and retrieve data. **Relational databases** describe the data and the relationships between data entities.

 As you advance in this career, you might find yourself having to work with a team most of the time, need to re-visit previously-written SQL code or better yet a potential client might want to read your code - so it is very important to write code that is understandable, logical, organized and modifiable when working with databases.